renpy/renpy/sphinx/source/text.rst

 Fonts
 =====

-Ren'Py supports Truetype and Image-Based fonts.
+Ren'Py supports TrueType/OpenType fonts and collections, and Image-Based fonts.

-A Truetype font is specified by giving the name of the font file.
+A TrueType or OpenType font is specified by giving the name of the font file.
 The file must be present in the game directory, or one of the archive files.

-Ren'Py also supports Truetype collections that define more than one font.
+Ren'Py also supports TrueType/OpenType collections that define more than one font.
 When accessing a collection, use the 0-based font index, followed by an at-sign and the file name.
 For example, "0@font.ttc" is the first font in a collection, "1@font.ttc" the second, and so on.